oursky/likedao/deploy/README.md

 # Deployment

-To execute a deployment for the LikeDAO system, please review the files in the [deployment folder](./deploy/) and follow the instructions below.
+To execute a deployment for the LikeDAO system, please review the files in this folder and follow the instructions below.

 ### Prerequisite